 The first diet, a typical Western diet, contained about 55% carbohydrate, 23% protein and 22% fat.
 The second contained 15% carbohydrate, 58% protein and 26% fat.
-They found that the tumor cells grew consistently slower on the second diet.
+They found that the tumour cells grew consistently slower on the second diet.

 There’s more.
 Mice genetically predisposed to breast cancer were fed the same diets and almost half of them on the Western diet developed breast cancer within their first year of life while none on the low-carbohydrate, high-protein diet did.
 See it here.

-Only one on the Western diet reached a normal life span (approximately 2 years), with 70 percent of them dying from cancer.
+Only one on the Western diet reached a normal life span (approximately 2 years), with 70% of them dying from cancer.

-Only 30 percent of those on the low-carbohydrate diet developed cancer and more than half these mice reached or exceeded their normal lifespan.
+Only 30% of those on the low-carbohydrate diet developed cancer and more than half these mice reached or exceeded their normal lifespan.

 For those of you interested, Dr Jay Wortman has also worked with indigenous populations using similar principles and has even made a video of it.
 He also has a blog that documents his own progress but also some of the resistance he finds to his newfound knowledge.

 I was lucky.
 Living with Cassie, who worked very hard to remain strictly carbohydrate free, I supported her and did the same.
 She had more negative symptoms, to begin with, I didn’t, but I was very surprised to see the one health challenge I have – Benign hyperplasia of the Prostate – improve dramatically over six months of diet.
 Cassie also experienced better and better ‘gut’ health.
 We continued to drink our alkaline water and continued to eat our dark leafy greens.
 We saved lots of money by giving up the local carbo-crazy restaurants, choosing to cook wonderful home meals.
 We both experienced an almost magical increase in the enjoyment of the food we ate, combined with satiety – being ‘full’ on less food.